fatfish-lab/aquarium-documentation/src/web/applications/domain.md

 If you need users from different organisations to collaborate, you can edit the organisation permissions to allow `Read only` on the other one (and vice versa).
 <$>

-Each organisation have their own settings that you can edit using the [Organisations application](./organisations.md).
+Each organisation have their own settings that you can edit using the [Organisation application](./organisation.md).

 ## Licenses